 Planning early-age retirement, funding?

-Retirement at an early age (and not already independently wealthy), may necessitate establishing an income source that is an alternative to your superannuation (until it is accessible).
-This may be supplemented in appropriate circumstances, by Centrelink benefits – but if the circumstances preclude that support, self-funding is necessary.
+Retirement at an early age may necessitate establishing an income source that is an alternative to your superannuation.
+This won’t be an issue for the already independently wealthy, and less an issue if super is accessible.
+This may be supplemented in appropriate circumstances, by Centrelink benefits.
+If the circumstances preclude that government support, self-funding is necessary.

-Early-age retirement funding can be ‘tricky’ before you reach your superannuation preservation age (the age when you can access your superannuation benefits – see further mention of ‘preservation age’ below): alternative investments need to be considered to provide for your financial needs in the interim.
+Early-age retirement funding can be ‘tricky’ before you reach your superannuation preservation age.
+This is the age when your super benefits become accessible to you.
+See more on ‘preservation age’ below.
+Non-super investments are a likely requirement to provide for your financial needs in the interim.

-Subject to the superannuation ‘rules’(1), to the extent they were taxed when contributions went into the fund, superannuation benefits are tax-free for those who have attained their preservation age.
-Note: you may be taxed on some superannuation benefits that you receive between age 55 and 60 but there likely to be a component that you will still be able to withdraw tax free.
+Subject to the superannuation ‘rules’(1) superannuation benefits are tax-free for those who have attained their preservation age.
+The extent to which fund earnings were taxed when contributions went into the fund, tax may apply at early access.
+Note: Tax may apply to some superannuation benefits drawn between age 55 and 60.
+There is likely to be a component that you will still be able to withdraw tax free in this phase.

 These superannuation rules pose the question: When can you access your super?